gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 - If you need the data, but not right away (perhaps it's lower in the page, or being used by an event handler), you might consider switching to asynchronously fetching it.

-#### Fourth, on critical paths, identify unneeded code & components
+#### Step 4: On critical paths, identify unneeded code & components

 Start by identifying critical paths on your site -- destinations you really care about.
 This might be your home page, a signup page, a product template, and so on.
 Other site stakeholders may have opinions; it's worth quickly consulting them.\
 Then, inspect the critical paths for large third-party libraries and unneeded components.
 Repeat the process from steps two and three to identify optimization opportunities.